sdmay25-40/Hybrid-Relightable-3D-Gaussian-Rendering/README.md

 - Must have the plyfile libary installed
 - Must have the ipython libary installed
 - Must have the torch libary installed
+- Must have opencv-python libary installed
+- Must have torchvision libary installed
+- Must have tkinter libary installed. (_tkinter must be installed globally_)
 - Must have Unity installed on your computer.
+- Must have CUDA installed on your computer.

 ### Hardware Requirements:
 - Must have an NVIDIA graphics card capable of running CUDA for optimizing 3D Gaussians.